ietf-wg-acme/acme/draft-ietf-acme-acme.md

   identifier
 * Certificate resources, representing issued certificates
 * A "directory" resource
+* A "new-nonce" resource
 * A "new-registration" resource
 * A "new-application" resource
 * A "revoke-certificate" resource
 * A "key-change" resource

+The server MUST provide "directory" and "new-nonce" resources.

 For the singular resources above ("directory", "new-registration", "new-application", "revoke-certificate", and "key-change") the resource may be